 With competitor-based pricing, products are priced relative to (direct) competition.
 For instance, a company might want to undercut a certain competitor.
 Or, a company might want to maintain a certain price position in the market.

-It is a common strategy for retailers to match prices with their most important competitors for certain products.
-Retailers specialized in electronic products have the highest frequency of price changes and other product categories are likely to follow with an increasing frequency.
+It is a common strategy for shops to match prices with their most important competitors for certain products.
+Stores specialized in electronic products have the highest frequency of price changes and other product categories are likely to follow with an increasing frequency.
 Therefore, it is essential to implement this method dynamically to not lose any market share.

 - Main advantage: Takes external factors (competitors) into account